polarsquad/docker-basics-workshop/www/content/05-building-your-first-app.md

 COPY app.py .
 ```

+We can also set the user and group when run the container using `docker run` command's `-u` option.

 ## Experiment with your own Dockerfile

 Create your own Dockerfile or extend one of the Dockerfiles shown earlier.